lilchiken/ecommerce-django-project/README.md

 - Develop payment methods that you want to see in the project.
 - Add [gunicorn](https://pypi.org/project/gunicorn/) or other web server before production.
 - Configure permissions in API viewset.
+- Play with site on Docker and feedback me. :)
 - Make the [admin more secure](https://opensource.com/article/18/1/10-tips-making-django-admin-more-secure).

 ----